 Reduce joint pain, the pain associated with arthritis and similar conditions can be significantly reduced with Cryotherapy and allows for a more aggressive and effective rehabilitation program using physiotherapy and occupational therapy.

 During your Cryotherapy session, you will stand in a small chamber that surrounds the body, with an opening for your head.
-The temperature will drop to -200 to -300 degrees for between two and four minutes, and the session will be around 15 minutes in total.
+The temperature will drop to -200 to -300 degrees for between 2-3 minutes, and the whole session will be around 10 minutes in total.

 You will experience benefits from a single session but, for maximum efficacy, it should be used regularly.
 Athletes will often opt for daily sessions, while most people will go once a month (but more regularly at the beginning).

 NEED RELIEF FROM PAIN OR A QUICKER RECOVERY?